19 -25 September 2024

 • Finishing touches etc.

 Each day will be a mix of intensive study, fresh air, exercise, good food & wine.
+You need to be relatively fit, as we will be walking up hills and over uneven ground to see plants in their natural habitat.
 We will also take inspiration from the Transylvania Florilegium (No. 19/150 is owned by our host.)

-Rachel and James de Candole, our hosts, have restored the former town hall in Copsa Mare, ( above left) originally built in the 1890s .
-This is now their family home and where we will stay.
-We will eat meals together of fresh local produce (vegetarians and vegans catered for) included being hosted in the village for a couple of the evenings.
+Rachel and James de Candole, our hosts, have restored the former town hall in Copsa Mare, ( above left) originally built in the 1890s.
+This is now their family home and where we are based.
+We will eat meals together of fresh local produce (vegetarians and vegans catered for) including being hosted in the surrounding villages for a couple of the evenings.

-1800 EUR includes: Six nights accommodation, food and wine, airport transfers, five days botanical art instruction.
+2250 EUR which includes six nights accommodation, food and wine, airport transfers, five days botanical art instruction.

-I first visited Transylvania in 2014, when I was fortunate to be amongst a select group of worldwide botanical artists invited to take part in the Transylvania Florilegium project, depicting the native flora.
+I first visited Transylvania in 2014, when I was fortunate to be amongst a select group of worldwide botanical artists invited by Helen Allen to take part in the Transylvania Florilegium project, depicting the native flora.

 It was an amazing experience and I'd love to share a similar adventure with you!